-January 24, 2008: Tsonga crushes Nadal at Australian Open with awesome display of power tennis
+January 24, 2008: The day Tsonga crushed Nadal at the Australian Open with an awesome display of power tennis

-On this day, January 24, 2008, Jo-Wilfried Tsonga, world No 38, destroyed Rafael Nadal, world No 2, in the Australian Open semi-finals (6-2, 6-3, 6-2).
-The Frenchman, who had only been successful on the main tour for half a season, played flawless tennis, accumulating aces and winners to annihilate the then three-time Roland-Garros champion.
+On this day, January 24, 2008, Jo-Wilfried Tsonga, ranked No 38 in the world, destroyed world No 2 Rafael Nadal in the Australian Open semi-finals (6-2, 6-3, 6-2).
+The Frenchman, who had only been enjoyed success on the main tour for the past few months, played flawless tennis, slamming aces and winners to annihilate the then three-time Roland-Garros champion.

-Jo-Wilfried Tsonga, born in 1985, had been a very successful and promising junior player, claiming the boys’ title at the 2003 US Open.
-Unfortunately, his early career was compromised by a severe back injury, and it was not before 2007 that he broke into the top 100.
+Jo-Wilfried Tsonga, born in 1985 in Le Mans, France, had been a very successful and promising junior player, claiming the boys’ title at the 2003 US Open.
+Unfortunately, his early career was hampered by a severe back injury, and it wasn’t until 2007 that he broke into the top 100.

-That year, his great performance at the Queen’s Club Championships, where, making his way out of the qualifying, he defeated Lleyton Hewitt, earned him a wild card at Wimbledon.
-He reached the fourth round (defeated by fellow Frenchman Richard Gasquet, 6-4, 6-3, 6-4) and finished his first full season on the Tour as world No 43.
+That year, his great run at the Queen’s Club Championships, where, making his way out of the qualifying, he defeated Lleyton Hewitt, earned him a wild card at Wimbledon.
+He reached the fourth round (defeated by fellow Frenchman Richard Gasquet, 6-4, 6-3, 6-4) and finished his first full season on the tour as world No 43.

-Rafael Nadal, born in 1986, was only 21, but his achievements had already secured him a spot in tennis history.
+Rafael Nadal, born in 1986 in Mallorca, Spain, was only 21 years old at the time, but his achievements had already secured him a place in tennis history.
 In 2005, he claimed his first Masters 1000 tournament, in Monte-Carlo, defeating former Roland-Garros runner-up Guillermo Coria (6-3, 6-1, 0-6, 7-6).
-The following week, he remained undefeated in Barcelona, beating Juan Carlos Ferrero in the final round (6-1, 7-6, 6-3) and entered the top 10 for the first time in his career.
+The following week, he lifted the trophy in Barcelona, beating Juan Carlos Ferrero in the final round (6-1, 7-6, 6-3) and entered the top 10 for the first time in his career.

 In Rome, bursting with confidence, he continued his winning streak, edging Coria in the longest ATP final ever played (6-4, 3-6, 6-3, 4-6, 7-6).
-These unbelievable results made him the favourite for his first appearance at Roland-Garros.
+These unbelievable results made him the favourite in his debut appearance at Roland-Garros.
 This new pressure did not disturb Nadal, who won the tournament at his first attempt, beating Roger Federer (6-3, 4-6, 6-4, 6-3) in the semi-finals and Mariano Puerta in the final (6-7, 6-3, 6-1, 7-5).
-World No 2 since the summer of 2005, he had already claimed 23 titles, including three Roland-Garros crowns.
+Ranked second in the world since the summer of 2005, he had already claimed 23 titles, including three Roland-Garros crowns.

-Not only was he considered almost unbeatable on clay, having lost only two matches since his defeat against Igor Andreev in Valencia in April 2005, but he had now made his game more aggressive in order to triumph on fast surfaces.
-As early as 2006, he had already reached the final at Wimbledon, defeated by Federer (6-0, 7-6, 6-7, 6-3).
+Not only was Nadal considered almost unbeatable on clay, having lost only two matches since his defeat against Igor Andreev in Valencia in April 2005, but the Spaniard had now made his game more aggressive in order to win on faster surfaces.
+As early as 2006, he had already reached the final at Wimbledon, where he was defeated by Federer (6-0, 7-6, 6-7, 6-3).

-A year later, in 2007, he was edged by the Swiss in the final round again, this time after pushing him into a fifth set (7-6, 4-6, 7-6, 2-6, 6-2).
-The Spaniard was now on a quest for a major crown outside of Paris.
+A year later, in 2007, he was edged by Federer in the Wimbledon final again, this time after pushing the Swiss into a fifth set (7-6, 4-6, 7-6, 2-6, 6-2).
+The Spaniard was now on a quest to capture a major crown outside of Paris.

 Unlike the other Grand Slam tournaments, the Australian Open (first known as the Australasian Championships and, later, the Australian Championships) had moved throughout the years.
 In fact, the event switched cities every year before it settled in Melbourne in 1972, and no less than five Australian cities had hosted the event at least three times: Melbourne, Sydney, Adelaide, Brisbane and Perth.

-The event was held on grass at the Kooyong Stadium, in a posh eastern suburb of Melbourne.
-Its timing had changed several times as well, between early December and January, going from being the first Grand Slam of the year to the last.
-Until 1982, many of the best players skipped the Australian Open, mainly because of the remoteness and low prize money, but then, with the triumph of Mats Wilander, the dynamic changed.
+The event was held on grass at the Kooyong Stadium in a posh eastern suburb of Melbourne.
+Its position on the calendar had changed several times as well, between early December and January, going from being the first Grand Slam of the year to the last.
+Until 1982, several of the top players skipped the Australian Open, mainly because of the remote location and low prize money, but then, with the triumph of Mats Wilander in 1983, the dynamic began to change.

-Tsonga turned into the main attraction at the 2008 Australian Open.
-Almost unknown to the general public ranked 38th, he had started the tournament by defeating world No 9 Andy Murray in the first round (7-5, 6-4, 0-6, 7-6).
+Tsonga turned into the star attraction at the 2008 Australian Open.
+Almost unknown to the tennis public with a ranking of 38, the Frenchman had started the tournament by defeating world No 9 Andy Murray in the first round (7-5, 6-4, 0-6, 7-6).
 It was the first time that he celebrated a win with what would become his trademark “thumb dance.”

-In the following rounds, beating notably his countryman Gasquet in the fourth round, Tsonga, thanks to his fighting spirit and flair, became the crowd favourite.
-He cruised into the semi-finals against Nadal.
+In the following rounds, which included a fourth-round win over his countryman Gasquet, Tsonga, thanks to his fighting spirit and flair, became the crowd favourite and cruised into the semi-finals against Nadal.

-Although the Spaniard, world No 2, had not been as successful on hard courts as he had been on clay, the general opinion was that Tsonga didn’t stand a chance.
-He had never played at such a level of competition, and Nadal had beaten him in straight sets in their only encounter, at the 2007 US Open (7-6, 6-2, 6-1).
+Although the Spaniard had not been as successful on hard courts as he had been on clay, the general opinion was that Tsonga didn’t stand much of a chance.
+He had never played at this stage of a Grand Slam and Nadal had beaten him in straight sets in their only encounter, at the 2007 US Open (7-6, 6-2, 6-1).

-However, from the start, the Frenchman seemed to come from another planet.
-Relying on a massive serve (17 aces in total), he played an extremely aggressive game, hitting winner after winner and 49 in total.
+However, from the start, the Frenchman played as if he came from another planet.
+Relying on a massive serve (17 aces in total), Tsonga played an extremely aggressive game, hitting winner after winner.
 After he took the first set, many thought he was going to cool down, but he didn’t.

-When he served for the second set at 5-3, one could think that he was going to choke, but he fired three aces in a row to start the game.
-He destroyed Nadal, delivering one of the most outstanding performances in tennis history, hitting 49 winners.
+When he served for the second set at 5-3, one could think that he might choke, but instead, he fired three aces in a row to start the game.
+He destroyed Nadal in straight sets, delivering one of the most outstanding performances in tennis history, hitting 49 winners in all.